 Best & Worst Years for Ford Edge 2nd Generation (2015-Present)

-Facelift years – 2019, 2020, 2022, 2023, and 2024 are undeniably the best and most reliable Ford Edge years, while 2015, 2016, and 2017 are the Ford Edge years to avoid in this generation.
+Facelift years – 2019, 2020, 2022, 2023, and 2024 are undoubtedly the best and most dependable Ford Edge years, while 2015, 2016, and 2017 are the Ford Edge years to avoid in this generation.

 The Best Years: 2019, 2020, 2022, 2023, 2024

-Trim levels such as the Titanium and ST brought forward advanced technological features like the Ford Co-Pilot360 – a suite of advanced safety tech including lane-keeping assist and pre-collision assist with automatic emergency braking.
+Trim levels such as the Titanium and ST brought forward advanced technological features like the Ford Co-Pilot360 – a suite of contemporary safety tech including lane-keeping assist and pre-collision assist with automatic emergency braking.

 Enhanced interior features, options for adaptive cruise control with lane centering, and evasive steering assist became hallmarks of the 2020 Ford Edge.